What is the gypsy moth?

-Foray 48B® is not harmful to people, dogs, cats, fish, birds, reptiles, or insects such as honeybees, beetles or spiders.
-Btk pest control products have been registered for use in Canada for about 40 years.
+Foray 48B® is not toxic or harmful to people, dogs, cats, fish, birds, reptiles, or insects such as honeybees, beetles or spiders.
+Pest control products containing Btk have been registered for use in Canada for about 40 years.
 It is now the most widely used pest control product in the world.

 What happens during aerial spraying?

-Aerial spraying of Foray 48B® is usually done in the spring between April and June and takes place between 5:00 a.m. and 7:30 a.m.
-There are 3 separate applications that are done every 7 to 10 days.
-These applications are usually required to treat the gypsy moth larvae which hatch throughout the treatment period.
+Aerial spraying of Foray 48B® for gypsy moths is usually done in the spring between April and June and takes place between 5:00 a.m. and 7:30 a.m.
+Three separate applications are done every 7 to 10 days.
+These applications are usually required to treat the gypsy moth larvae which hatch during the treatment period.

-Treatment information and schedules are provided through a public notice, at least 24 hours before an aerial application project begins, to residents through the local media, the gypsy moth hotline, websites, and email distribution lists.
+Treatment information and schedules are provided to residents through a public notice, at least 24 hours before an aerial application project begins through the local media, the gypsy moth hotline, websites, and email distribution lists.
 All schools and hospitals in the affected area are notified in writing at least 24 hours before a spray program is initiated.
-Treatment schedules rely on the weather, so for up-to-date information visit Ministry of Forests, Lands and Natural Resource Operations www2.gov.bc.ca/gov/content/industry/forestry/managing-our-forest-resources/forest-health/forest-pests/invasive-forest-pests/gypsy-moth.
+Treatment schedules rely on the weather, so for up-to-date information, visit Ministry of Forests, Lands and Natural Resource Operations www.gov.bc.ca/gypsymoth.

 Are there any health concerns?

-There have been 2 extensive public health monitoring studies in Vancouver and Victoria.
-The results have not shown any increase in illnesses seen by health care providers or in hospital emergency room visits due to spraying.
-As well, the monitoring has not shown evidence of harmful effects on children with asthma or those with weakened immune systems.
+There have been 2 extensive public health studies monitoring the impact of spraying on reported illness in Vancouver and Victoria.
+Results show no increase in illnesses reported by health care providers (including hospital emergency room visits.)
+There is no evidence of harmful effects in persons and children with asthma or with weakened immune systems.

-If you wish to avoid contact with the spray, it is recommended that you stay indoors while your property and nearby areas are being sprayed.
-You should wait until the spray has dissipated (dispersed) from the air, usually in less than an hour, before going outdoors.
+If you wish to avoid contact with the spray, it is recommended that you close windows the evening before aerial spraying takes place and stay indoors while your property and nearby areas are being sprayed.
+You should wait until the spray has dissipated (dispersed) from the air (usually within an hour, sooner in windy conditions) before going outdoors.
 If you have health conditions and are concerned, you should speak to your health care provider.

 In addition to staying indoors during the spraying, you should also follow standard good hygiene practices.
 These include:

-- Wash all fruits and vegetables before eating or cooking.
+- Wash all fruits and vegetables gathered from the affected areas before eating or cooking.